 Pregnant women benefit from frequent testing, which can help them be sure that their blood glucose values are in a healthy range.
 Even people who have diabetes but who are not on medication that increases insulin can use blood glucose tests to see how much their blood sugar changes after meals or exercise.

 What Are the Side Effects of a Blood Sugar Test?

 Blood sugar tests do not usually cause many side effects.
 Blood sugar tests performed through a vein puncture can cause swelling and bruising at the puncture site.
 Blood sugar tests performed with a finger stick do not usually cause side effects other than possible soreness at the puncture site.

-A blood sugar test can be performed in the hospital but it is also routinely done at home.
+A blood sugar test can be performed in the hospital, but these tests are also routinely done at home.
 If a blood sample is taken from the vein, the procedure will usually be done at the hospital or in a lab by a trained technician or phlebotomist.
-In many instances, a blood sugar test can be performed by obtaining a small amount of blood from a finger.
-The exact steps vary depending on the type of glucose meter a person is using.
-Many types of meters use glucose test strips.
-The steps for blood sugar testing usually include:
+Most often, blood sugar levels are tested using a blood glucose meter.
+This device requires that a small drop of blood be put on a strip.
+This strip is inserted into the meter, and the meter

 - Gather the necessary equipment and follow the glucose

 - Puncture the skin to draw a small amount of blood.